tkhamez/neucore/doc/API.md

 Allows an app to make an ESI request on behalf of a character from the database.

 Application API
-- Makes an ESI GET request on behalf on an EVE character and returns the result. `/app/v1/esi`
-- Makes an ESI POST request on behalf on an EVE character and returns the result. `/app/v1/esi`

-  This endpoint can also be used with OpenAPI clients generated for ESI, see [app-esi-examples.php](app-esi-examples.php) for more.
+- Makes an ESI GET or POST request on behalf on an EVE character and returns the result. `/app/v1/esi` This endpoint can also be used with OpenAPI clients generated for ESI, see [app-esi-examples.php](app-esi-examples.php) for more.